cloudfoundry/korifi/INSTALL.md

 - `api.packageRegistry` specifies the tag prefix used for the source packages uploaded to Korifi.
 Its hostname should point to your container registry and its path should be valid for the registry.
   - If using **DockerHub**, `api.packageRegistry` should be `index.docker.io/<username>`.
   - If using **GCR**, `api.packageRegistry` should be `gcr.io/<project-id>/packages`.
-- `kpack-image-builder.exampleClusterBuilder.create` activates creation of the example kpack cluster builder, store and stack resources.
-- `kpack-image-builder.exampleClusterBuilder.kpackBuilderRegistry` is the registry location for the kpack builder image (pushed by kpack).
+- `kpack-image-builder.exampleClusterBuilder.kpackBuilderRegistry` is the registry location for the kpack builder image.
+This is part of the example cluster builder configuration that is created when `kpack-image-builder.clusterBuilderName` is left empty.
 - `kpack-image-builder.packageRegistry` specifies the tag prefix used for the images built by Korifi.
 Its hostname should point to your container registry and its path should be valid for the registry.
   - If using **DockerHub**, `kpack-image-builder.packageRegistry` should be `index.docker.io/<username>`.
   - If using **GCR**, `kpack-image-builder.packageRegistry` should be `gcr.io/<project-id>/droplets`.